Paul Heyman: Other media and endeavors

 Heyman is the co-founder of the award-winning New York City firm The Looking4Larry Agency.
 The firm broke new ground with its initial campaign with Electronic Arts, THQ video games, 2K Sports, the Hard Rock Hotel, and Casino Las Vegas.
 Heyman also worked with Brock Lesnar, collaborating with him on Lesnar's autobiography, Death Clutch: My Story of Determination, Domination, and Survival.
-He has appeared in the video games WWE Day of Reckoning, WWE SmackDown! vs. Raw, WWE 2K14, WWE 2K15, WWE 2K16, WWE 2K17, WWE 2K18, WWE 2K19, WWE 2K20, WWE 2K22, WWE 2K23, WWE 2K24, and WWE 2K25 as a cover star.
+He has appeared in the video games WWE Day of Reckoning, WWE SmackDown! vs. Raw, WWE 2K14, WWE 2K15, WWE 2K16, WWE 2K17, WWE 2K18, WWE 2K19, WWE 2K20, WWE 2K22, WWE 2K23, WWE 2K24, WWE 2K25 as a cover star and WWE 2K26.

 Heyman portrayed a sports announcer in 2002's Rollerball, and an uncredited role in the WWE film Countdown.
 After a family emergency forced the original actor to pull out, he was chosen by I Am Legend executive producer Michael Tadross to play "Gino" in the film adaptation of the long-running Off-Broadway show Tony n' Tina's Wedding.

 Personal life

-In 2001, Heyman married Marla Heyman, a businesswoman and entrepreneur.
+In 2001, Heyman married Marla, a businesswoman and entrepreneur.
 They had two children.
 Paul and Marla divorced in 2004 after nearly 3 years of marriage.

 Heyman rarely sleeps more than three to four hours per night.
 He is a film enthusiast who cites Angels with Dirty Faces (1938) and Léon: The Professional (1994) as his favorite films, and a great admirer of punk musician Henry Rollins, whom he described as "one of the most underrated social commentators out there".